BenVillard/surfco/README.md

-# surfco: Surface Mesh From Contours
+# SurFCo: Surface Mesh From Contours

 # About